vorni22/operating-systems/chapters/software-stack/libc/drills/tasks/libc/README.md

 # Libraries and libc

+Enter the `chapters/software-stack/libc/libc/drills/tasks/` folder, run `make skels`, then enter `support/`.
-Enter the `chapters/software-stack/libc/libc/drills/tasks/support/` folder and go through the practice items below.
+Now go through the practice items below.

 1. Use `malloc()` and `free()` functions in the `memory.c` program.
    Make your own use of the allocated memory.